jaeyoonwang/Antenatal-nutrition-chatbot/README.md

 # Antenatal Nutrition Chatbot

-Streamlit application that lets you demo an antenatal nutrition assistant, manually take over the conversation as a clinician, and capture reusable clinician feedback that shapes future model responses.
+Streamlit application that lets you demo an antenatal nutrition assistant, manually take over the conversation as a healthcare professional in cases of concerning medical emergency, and capture reusable clinically accurate feedback that shapes future model responses.

+## Hosted App

+You can access the hosted application to test it directly in your browser [here](https://antenatal-nutrition-chatbot.streamlit.app/).
+Alternatively, you can follow instructions below to run locally.

 ## Prerequisites